husikl/ist_ros/README.md

 ## TODO
 check and create the final requirements.txt and test the build and running.
 Create a Installation.md, RunWithROS.md, RunWithoutROS.md and add instructions for each.
+->I created these md files.
+Please modify the corresponding sections in this README.

 ## Getting Started
 This project includes code for offline video masking and online publishing of masks and target positions.